titpetric/PeerLive/README.md

-PCDN
+PeerLive
 ====

-PCDN is an Peer to peer/P2P CDN for video based on an hybride solution
+PeerLive is an Peer to peer/P2P CDN for video based on an hybride solution

 It's work with **Peerjs** , **Videojs** and **WebRTC**.